takahirox/js-arguments-test/README.md

 # js-arguments-test

-This is a micro benchmark test for comparing the performance and memory allocation among the following three JavaScript function arguments styles.
+This is a micro benchmark test for comparing the performance and memory allocation among the following four JavaScript function arguments styles.

 ```javascript
 function normalOp(a, b) {